Directshares vs Plus500, Who's Better?

 What Languages Do Directshares And Plus500 Support?

-Being able to talk completely with your online broker is a key way of comparing trading platforms to find your perfect broker.
-Not only for support but to be sure you completely understand everything on their site and inside their app as it is a key factor to success when trading online.
+Being able to talk completely with your trading broker is a key part of comparing online brokers to find your perfect trading partner.
+Not only for support but to ensure you completely understand everything on their website and inside their app as it is a key factor to success when trading online.

-Here you will find all the languages that both Directshares and Plus500 support.
+Here you will find the languages that both Directshares and Plus500 support.

 How Many Clients Do Directshares and Plus500 Have?

-Both Directshares and Plus500 are well established with their client base.
-It is really important to work with a broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.
+Both Directshares and Plus500 are well established with their customer base.
+It is really important to work with a broker that is professional and one of the most simple ways of understanding this is by knowing how many customers they already work with.

 Below you will find details of how many customers Directshares and Plus500 are working with